keystone-engine/keypatch/README.md

 ### 3. Usage

+- For a quick tutorial, see [TUTORIAL.md](TUTORIAL.md).
+For a complete description of all of the features of Keypatch, keep reading.

 - To patch your binary, press hotkey `CTRL+ALT+K` inside IDA to open **Keypatch Patcher** dialog.
     - The original assembly, encode & instruction size will be displayed in 3 controls at the top part of the form.
     - Choose the syntax, type new assembly instruction in the `Assembly` box (you can use IDA symbols).